virus; contagious; warts; plantar; wart; skin; feet ;

 Warts don't look very nice and can make you feel bad just by looking at them, but they do not make you sick.

 Follow the advice on getting rid of warts, but don't be surprised if they come back again, as they are very persistent little horrors!
-Do you like my riding outfit?

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.